ST12345678910/EmployeeManagementSystem/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue.svg">

 ## Description
 A <code>Node.js</code> application that relies on a <code>MySQL</code> backend, to allow a user to manage the basic details of the employees in their organization.
+[Download Demo](./employeemsdemo.mp4)

 ## Table of Contents
 - [Installation](#installation)